tooonuch/unprompted/docs/GUIDE.md

 ## Supercharging [replace] with additional options

-I would like to bring a couple pargs (positional arguments) available in `[replace]` that may improve your workflow:
+I would like to bring to your attention a couple pargs (positional arguments) available in `[replace]` that may improve your workflow:

 ### _strict

 This will prevent `[replace]` from processing the shortcodes in your JSON values *unless* the key matches a string in your content.
-In other words, you need to use this if you wish to add shortcodes to your dictionary values.
+In other words, you need to use this if you wish to use shortcodes inside your dictionary values.

 ### _now